 Go Solar Group offers solar packages for homes of all shapes and sizes!
 Featuring our German engineered Axitec solar panels, we provide top-notch solar power options to all our customers.
 Should you find yourself needing more options, we also supply premium rate LG, Solaria and Silfab panels – perfect for a house without the necessary roof space.

 Customizable Solar Array

 Our trained technicians have experience with customizing off-grid solar to our customers’ wants and needs.
 We tailor everything from the solar panels and inverters to the batteries to meet your Reno home’s energy needs!
-Take the first step by getting a free quote, and discover whether an off-grid solar power system will work for your home.
+Take the first step by getting a free quote; discovering whether an off-grid solar power system will work for your home.

 When is Going Off-grid Worth it?

 Going off-grid typically makes the most sense for those who would otherwise need to pay for the grid to come to them.
 Homeowners already connected find the cost of adding enough solar panels and storage to meet all their energy needs exorbitant compared to staying connected.